What Is An Anesthesiology Specialist?

 A board-certified veterinary anesthesiologist is a veterinarian who has undergone years of rigorous training in the field of anesthesia and pain management and has passed a comprehensive certifying exam.
 They are highly experienced in developing effective anesthetic and pain management plans and in providing advanced anesthesia medications and techniques safely during a medical procedure.
 Veterinary anesthesiology specialists are highly attuned to the subtle changes in your anesthetized pet that can occur during a procedure and prepared to manage a possible complication or adverse reaction to the medications.

 Dr. Wegner-Fowley develops and oversees pain management protocols for all of our patients to improve the quality of recovery.
-She is also available to consult with and develop a uniquely tailored anesthetic plan for pets that are considered “high risk,” or whose pet parents simply want some peace of mind and an added support system during the procedure.
+She is also available to collaborate with your surgeon and and develop a uniquely tailored anesthetic plan for pets that are considered “high risk,” or whose pet parents simply want some peace of mind and an added support system during the procedure.
 She uses this plan to monitor your pet’s progress before, during, and after a procedure, ensuring that your pet is healthy and comfortable throughout.

 Kirsten Wegner-Fowley, DVM, DACVAA